For students

 Fast fingers and freeze

 Play a small section at tempo and freeze right before the tricky spot.
-Count two beats, then continue at tempo.
+Count two beats, then keep going at tempo.

 #42